SapphicSorceress/odin_recipes/README.md

 ## About 🍳

 **Odin Recipes** is a small website showcasing a few of my family's recipes.
-The webiste is in French so my parents can take a look!
+The website is in French so my parents can take a look!
 It’s designed to practice building a multi-page HTML site from scratch using links, images, lists, and good structure.

 You’ll find a few delicious examples like: